 - Belted Kingfisher

-Braunig Lake is the only large body of water on this list, making it a top choice if you want to see water loving birds.
-The entrance fee is a bit steep, so I recommend making a full morning out of your visit here to get your money’s worth.
+Braunig Lake is the largest body of water on this list, making it a good choice if you want to see water loving birds.
+The entrance fee is a bit steep for a quick visit, so I recommend making a full morning out of your visit here to get your money’s worth.
 Bring snacks and something to drink.

 Fall and spring are a good time to look for migrating shorebirds along the shoreline.
 Be sure to watch for low and high flyovers, and closely check any gulls for something unusual.